-To learn more about the BigQuery web UI, see BigQuery Web UI.
+To learn more about the BigQuery web UI in the Cloud Console, see BigQuery web UI.

-To learn how to load a JSON file with nested and repeated data, see Loading nested and repeated JSON data on the Loading JSON Data from Google Cloud Storage page.
+To learn how to load a JSON file with nested and repeated data, see Loading nested and repeated JSON data on the Loading JSON data from Cloud Storage page.

 To learn more about loading data, see Loading data into BigQuery.

 To learn more about querying data, see Querying data.

 To learn how to create an application using the BigQuery API, see Create a simple application with the API.